xyproto/cxx/README.md

 * See the `hello` example in the `examples` directory for the suggested directory structure.
 * For now, *CXX* is only meant to be able to build executables, not libraries.
 * The dependency discovery is reasonably fast, the compilation itself still takes the longest.
 Not to speak of the time it can take to discover build flags for some C++ libraries and features manually.
+* For now, the generated `CMakeLists.txt` file is only meant to be used on the system it was generated on, not shipped for many different systems.

 ## Suggested directory structure